erajasekar/erajasekar.github.io/_posts/2018-01-07-how-knowing-computer-scheduling-algorithms-can-help-us-productive.md

 ## Credits

-This article is inpsired from the wonderful book [Algorithms to live by](http://amzn.to/2F1ZyLy).
+This article is inspired from the wonderful book [Algorithms to live by](http://amzn.to/2F1ZyLy).
 If you enjoyed this article, consider reading the [book](http://amzn.to/2F1ZyLy) which provides similar strategies for

 * Optimal stopping — When to stop looking?
 * Explore new things vs exploit what worked best.